-- Deal with the unknown by taking chances, experimenting with new ideas or trying new technical challenges within your chosen discipline.
-Take chances in your thinking, attempt tasks for which the outcome is unknown. - Follow your hunches, question alternatives, ponder outcomes and wonder about options: 'What would happen if...?' - Visualise possibilities, build images in your mind and through drawing; picture new objects; reach beyond the limits of what seems practical. - Having made sketches, selected your sources and expressed ideas in words, look at them, and be critical.
-Think about how you might change them and improve them to make them your own and make them innovative. - Look for novel connections between ideas, artworks, objects and techniques. - When working with sources, don't take them simply at face value.
-Transform them and make them your own, rather than simply copying them. - When working with sources, are you simply stealing someone else's idea, or are you being ethical and responsible and contributing something new to visual culture? - Find visual equivalents for your ideas, feelings, symbols and concepts.
-Develop a personal style. - Develop your visual language until it becomes elaborate and complex. - The medium you choose can be very significant and meaningful.
+When working with sources, are you simply stealing someone else's idea, or are you being ethical and responsible and contributing something new to visual culture?
+Remember, it is NOT enough to simply find an image on the internet or in a book or magazine, that 'illustrates' your idea: you HAVE TO discover something about your work, your ideas, your working methods and even yourself by engaging in a more cyclical process.

+Find visual equivalents for your ideas, feelings, symbols and concepts.
+Develop a personal style.

+Develop your visual language until it becomes elaborate and complex.

+The medium you choose can be very significant and meaningful.
 For example, Joseph Beuys chose to work with felt and copper.
-Explain your reasoning behind the media and materials with which you choose to work. - Explain how and why your interpretation of the theme is important to you.
+Explain your reasoning behind the media and materials with which you choose to work.

+Explain how and why your interpretation of the theme is important to you.
 Art is about subjectivity.
-Reveal your own attitudes, beliefs and feelings. - Explain how and why your interpretation is also relevant to your community and to society.
+Reveal your own attitudes, beliefs and feelings.

+Explain how and why your interpretation is also relevant to your community and to society.
 Why would people want to look at or purchase your art?
-Imagine the various messages and meanings a range of viewers might receive when viewing, experiencing and studying your artwork. - Analyse, refine, and select the most valuable and original options.
+Imagine the various messages and meanings a range of viewers might receive when viewing, experiencing and studying your artwork.

+Analyse, refine, and select the most valuable and original options.
 Eliminate the unnecessary.

-3. DRAWING
+3. EXAMINATION DRAWING

-Drawing media and definitions of drawing
+Drawing Media and Definitions of drawing

-Drawing is defined broadly as any artwork involving a predominance of line and/or markmaking.
+Drawing is defined broadly as any artwork involving a predominance of line and/or mark-making.
 You are encouraged to explore various definitions of 'drawing' and challenge what is traditionally perceived as drawing.
 Choose an appropriate medium suitable to your expressive and conceptual concerns.
 Justify your choices clearly to convince the examiner/marking panel of your critical engagement and informed decision-making.
 If you choose to work in a non-traditional way, avoid arbitrary choice of medium.

-Portfolio of drawings
+Portfolio of Drawings

 Throughout the process of developing ideas for this Examination, it is advisable to keep a separate portfolio for all your drawings and sketches.
-This may form the basis of the presentation of a series of process drawings, or as preparation for your end-product drawing/s.
-Drawing/s may be process drawing OR end-product drawing.
-Carefully consider the explanation of the difference between these options before making your choice.
+This may form the basis of the presentation of a series of process drawings, or as preparation for your end-product drawing(s).
+Drawing(s) may be process drawing OR end-product drawing.
+Carefully consider the explanation of the difference between these options before making your choice: